vpaikina/qa-portfolio/bug report.md

   "publishDate": "0001-01-01T00:00:00"
 }
 ```
-- Automation contract tests are failing.
+- Automation contract tests are failing (see attachements).

 ---